Last updated on November 14th, 2021

 You are a chain vaper

 Vaping hours on end does have several drawbacks including using up the whole bottle your favorite e-juice in a couple of days AND drying out your wick faster than you can say Vaper’s Tongue.
 Atomizers need to cool down a bit between vaping sessions otherwise the overheating will dry out the vaporizing system.

 Your e-liquid is High VG, but your vaporizer can’t handle it

 So before you blame your e-liquid company for selling you juice that always turns bitter or ruins your coils, become more mindful of how you vape.
-Hopefully, the above tips will lead you a happier and more economical vaping experience.
+Just follow the above tips and you’ll have a happier and more economical vaping experience.